 Citrus fruits may slow the growth of cancer

 A Japanese study found that the juice and pulp of the satsuma mandarin were successful at inhibiting cancer tumor growth.
 The beta-cryptoxanthin and hesperidin from the mandarins were linked to the suppression of tumor growth in the tongue, lung, and colon.

 It is thought that the multitude of flavonoids in citrus fruits act as antioxidants and offer protection against cancer.
 In addition, citrus fruits block the formation of new cancer and make carcinogens inactive.

 Research from the Oregon Health & Science University established a connection between vitamin C and the proper functioning of nerve cells in the retina of the eye.
 This finding led researchers to speculate that because the retina is a part of the central nervous system, vitamin C may be important in proper brain function as well.

 Not to mention, the powerful antioxidant properties of vitamin C are key players in inhibiting free radical damage to the body.
 Vitamin C captures free radicals and neutralizes them before they can cause cellular damage.

+Are you stressed out?
 Lemons (and mangos, for that matter) contain an aromatic compound called linalool that has been shown to reduce tension by decreasing gene activity and altering blood chemistry.
 In a Japanese study, lab rats were exposed to stressful conditions with or without the smell of linalool.
 For the rats who inhaled linalool, their stress levels of neutrophils and lymphocytes were reduced back to near-normal levels.